atbcb/usab-uswds/news/_posts/2023-03-01-huds-office-of-fair-housing-equal-opportunity-to-provide-training-on-fair-housing-act’s-accessibility-requirements-for-reinforced-walls-for-grab-bars.md

 title: "HUD’s Office of Fair Housing/Equal Opportunity to Provide Training on Fair Housing Act’s Accessibility Requirements for Reinforced Walls for Grab Bars "
 date: 2023-03-01
-excerpt: The U.S. Department of Housing and Urban Development’s Office of Fair Housing/Equal Opportunity will provide a virtual training on the Fair Housing Act’s Accessibility Requirements on March 14, 2023 from 10:00 – 11:30 a.m. and 2:00 – 3:30 p.m.
+excerpt: The U.S. Department of Housing and Urban Development’s (HUD) Office of Fair Housing/Equal Opportunity will provide a virtual training on the Fair Housing Act’s Accessibility Requirements on March 14, 2023 from 10:00 – 11:30 a.m. and 2:00 – 3:30 p.m.
 (ET).
 This session will address . . .